 If your toothache lasts longer than one to two days, it is time to visit your dentist.
 Call Hawaii Family Dental today to schedule your appointment.

-Also, if you feel severe pain, fever, earache, or opening your mouth wide becomes painful, it is best to go to see us as soon as possible for proper identification of the issue and assessment of the treatment needed.
+Also, if you feel severe pain, fever, earache, or pain when opening your mouth, it is best to see us as soon as possible for proper identification of the issue and an assessment of the treatment needed.

 When you go to Hawaii Family Dental for your toothache,our most trusted dentist will first obtain your medical history and conduct a physical examination.